Johann Joachim Winckelmann: Early life

-Von Bünau's librarian
+Count von Bünau's librarian

 In 1748, Winckelmann wrote to Count Heinrich von Bünau: "[L]ittle value is set on Greek literature, to which I have devoted myself so far as I could penetrate, when good books are so scarce and expensive".
 In the same year, Winckelmann was appointed secretary of von Bünau's library at Nöthnitz, near Dresden.
 The library contained some 40,000 volumes.
 Winckelmann had read Homer, Herodotus, Sophocles, Xenophon, and Plato, but he found at Nöthnitz the works of such famous Enlightenment writers as Voltaire and Montesquieu.
-To leave behind the spartan atmosphere of Prussia came as a great relief for him.
-Winckelmann's major duty involved assisting von Bünau in writing a book on the Holy Roman Empire and helping collect material for it.
-During this period he made several visits to the collection of antiquities at Dresden, but his description of its best paintings remained unfinished.
-The treasures there, nevertheless, awakened in Winckelmann an intense interest in art, which was deepened by his association with various artists, particularly the painter Adam Friedrich Oeser (1717–1799)—Goethe's future friend and influence—who encouraged Winckelmann in his aesthetic studies.
-(Winckelmann subsequently exercised a powerful influence over Johann Wolfgang von Goethe).
+To leave behind the spartan atmosphere of Prussia came as a great relief for Winckelmann.
+His major duty involved assisting von Bünau in writing a book on the Holy Roman Empire and helping collect material for it; during this period he made several visits to the collection of antiquities at Dresden, but his description of its best paintings remained unfinished.
+The treasures there, nevertheless, awakened in Winckelmann an intense interest in art, which was deepened by his association with various artists, particularly the painter Adam Friedrich Oeser (1717–1799)—a future friend of and influence on Johann Wolfgang von Goethe—who encouraged Winckelmann in his aesthetic studies.
+(Winckelmann subsequently exercised a powerful influence over Goethe.)

 In 1755, Winckelmann published his Gedanken über die Nachahmung der griechischen Werke in der Malerei und Bildhauerkunst ("Thoughts on the Imitation of Greek Works in Painting and Sculpture"), followed by a feigned attack on the work and a defense of its principles, ostensibly by an impartial critic.
 The Gedanken contains the first statement of the doctrines he afterwards developed, the ideal of "noble simplicity and quiet grandeur" (edle Einfalt und stille Größe) and the definitive assertion, "[t]he one way for us to become great, perhaps inimitable, is by imitating the ancients".
 The work won warm admiration not only for the ideas it contained, but for its literary style.
 It made Winckelmann famous, and was reprinted several times and soon translated into French.
 In England, Winckelmann's views stirred discussion in the 1760s and 1770s, although it was limited to artistic circles: Henry Fuseli's English translation, entitled Reflections on the Painting and Sculpture of the Greeks, was published in 1765, and reprinted with corrections in 1767.